gd-programming/gd.docs/docs/topics/encryption/xor.md

 [XOR](https://en.wikipedia.org/wiki/Bitwise_operation#XOR) is a *bit-wise* binary operation that is commonly written as `^` in programming languages.

-So, how does *XOR* apply in our case of encoding strings?
-Well, each character in a string is essentially represented by a number, so-called *codepoint*.
+Each character in a string is essentially represented by a number, so-called *codepoint*, to which XOR operation can be applied.

 <!-- tabs:start -->